 Pupils will be monitored and have their learning targets reviewed on an on-going basis.
 The results of these will be communicated to parents regularly.
 Diagnostic assessments may be carried out on pupils who have been identified as experiencing low achievement or learning difficulties and referral to outside agencies may take place.

 Progress in all subjects varies from child to child and consequently your child may be grouped in class with children of similar ability.
-The child’s rate of progress rather that his/her ranks in the class is the primary consideration.
+The child’s rate of progress rather than his/her class level is the primary consideration when grouping children.

 Role of parent

 Parents play a crucial role in shaping the attitudes in children which produce good behaviour in school.

 The majority of parents take their responsibility with regard to standards of behaviour of their children seriously.
 Parents should appreciate the need to provide their children with firm guidance and positive models of behaviour.
 The school can implement good behaviour and disciplinemore easily if it receives the active support of the parents.